 - Rough Stock Events.

-- A. Bull Riding.
+Bull Riding.

-- B. Steer Riding.
+- Steer Riding.

-- C. Bareback Bronc Riding.
+- Bareback Bronc Riding.

-- D. Chute Dogging.
+- Chute Dogging.

 - Roping Events.

-- A. Team Roping.
+- Team Roping.

-- B. Mounted Breakaway Calf Roping.

-- C. Calf Roping on Foot.
+- Mounted Breakaway Calf Roping.
+Calf Roping on Foot.

-- Horse Events.
-3.
+- 3. Horse Events.

-- A. Barrel Racing.
+A. Barrel Racing.

-- B. Flag Racing.
+B. Flag Racing.

-- C. Pole Bending.
+C. Pole Bending.

 - Camp Events.

-- - A. Steer Decorating.
+A. Steer Decorating.

-- B. Goat Dressing.
+B. Goat Dressing.

-- C. Wild Drag Race.
+C. Wild Drag Race.

-VIII.
-POINT SYSTEM
+VIII.POINT SYSTEM

 - Cowboy (male) and cowgirl (female) will compete together but will be judged separately in all events except team events and will receive separate awards.
-Full points will be awarded to each member of the team in all team events. - All-Around Cowboy and All-Around Cowgirl titles will be awarded to each individual by points earned in their respective events. - To compete for All-Around Titles, each contestant 3. must: - A. Participate in three (3) of the four (4) categories of events. - B. Place (1st through 5th) in two (2) categories. - C. Be a member in good standing of a Member or Recognized Association. - Contestants shall compete in any event only once per performance except for team roping.

-- Point Awards: - A. Points are equal for all events, and awarded per performance to the first five (5) places as follows:
+Full points will be awarded to each member of the team in all team events. - All-Around Cowboy and All-Around Cowgirl titles will be awarded to each individual by points earned in their respective events. - 3.
+To compete for All-Around Titles, each contestant must: - Participate in three (3) of the four (4) categories of events. - B. Place (1st through 5th) in two (2) categories.
+C. Be a member in good standing of a Member or Recognized Association. - 4.
+Contestants shall compete in any event only once per performance except for Team Roping. - Point Awards: - A. Points are equal for all events, and awarded per performance to the first five (5) places as follows:

-1st Place 50 Points
+1st Place 50 Points.

-2nd Place 40 Point:
+2nd Place 40 Points.

-3rd Place 30 Point:
+3rd Place 30 Points.

-4th Place 20 Points
+4th Place 20 Points.

-5th Place 10 Points
+5th Place 10 Points.

-- B. In team events, each team member will receive full points for placing. - 6.
-Tie Decisions: - A. All Events Tie for first (1st) place, equal points will be given to both contestants.
-The fifty (50) points for first (1st) and forty (40) points for second (2nd) will be added together and split evenly, forty-five (45) points going to each contestant.
+In team events, each team member will receive full points for placing.

+- 6. Tie Decisions: - A. All Events Tie for first (1st) place, equal points will be given to both contestants.
+The lifty (50) points for first (1st) and forty (40) points for second (2nd) will be added together and split evenly, forty-live (45) points going to each contestant.
 No second (2nd) place will be given.
-Third (3rd) remains third (3rd) and fourth remains fourth (4th).
+Third (3rd) remains third (3rd) and fourth (4th) remains fourth (4th).
 Ties between second (2nd) and third (3rd), third (3rd) and fourth (4th), fourth (4th) and fifth (5th) will be treated the same. - B. All-Around Titles In the event two (2) contestants should earn the same number of points, the tie will be broken by giving one (1) point to the contestant who placed first (1st) in the most events.
 If a tie still exists, the tie will be broken by giving each contestant two (2) points for each event in which he/she placed (1st through 5th), and one (1) point for each event participated in. - Scores do not become official until the results are certified to the I.G.R.A.
 Trustees by the I.G.R.A.
 Rodeo Auditor.
-Such certification to be completed within twentyfour (24) hours after the rodeo.
+Such certification to be completed within twenty-four (24) hours after the rodeo.

-- IX.
+IX.
 RODEO PRIZES AND PAYOFFS

-- 1. Prize Money.

-- A. Sponsor advertises set amount of prize money to be paid for All-Around Cowboy and All-Around Cowgirl.

-- B. Sponsor advertises all entry fee prize money to be paid back in each event to the first four (4) places per go-around and ribbons will be given to the first five (5) places per go-around.

-- C. Entry fees will be divided as follows:
+- Prize Money. - Sponsor advertises set amount of prize money to be paid for All-Around Cowboy and All-Around Cowgirl. - B. Sponsor advertises all entry fee prize money to be paid back in each event to the first four (4) places per go-around and ribbons will be given to the first five (5) places per go-around. - Entry fees will be divided as follows per placing in an event: